Trending Topics

 1. Communication skills

 Communication is important before, during and after an event with the media, organizers and crowd members.
-It is imperative that during these events – which will be heavily recorded – that police communications re-enforce the fact that the police officers are the good guys/gals.
+It is imperative that during these events – which will be heavily recorded – that police communications reinforce the fact that the police officers are the good guys/gals.
 New technology such as long range acoustic devices (LRAD) enables police to communicate with a crowd clearly and concisely.

-2. Team Arrest Skills
+2. Team arrest skills

 The ability to make a team physical arrest in the presence of the crowd and media quickly and efficiently is a necessary skill.

-3. Crowd Dynamics 101
+3. Crowd dynamics 101

 Officers present must recognize the dynamics that exist in every crowd.
 For example, many good people – who are followers – will engage in a violent disturbance if malevolent leaders take control without being deterred or arrested.